 The CVIC Hall is one of the most recognizable historic building in Douglas County.
 In its infancy and during its youth, the Hall served as a movie theater, a gymnasium, a live theater, a church, and a center of Carson Valley social life.
 Through the careful and diligent efforts of the residents of the Town of Minden over the past century, the CVIC Hall has not only survived but also matured.

 Upstairs is a meeting room that can also be rented, either in conjunction with a Hall rental or on its own.
 The capacity for this room is about 40 persons.
-Disabled access is available into both lower and upper floors.
+Americans with Disabilities Act (ADA) complaint access is available to both floors.